Gaṇasaṅgha

-Gana-Sangha (Sanskrit: गणसङ्घ) or Gana-Rajya (Sanskrit: गणराज्य) were democratic states in ancient India.
+Gana-Sangha (Tribal Assembly) or Gana-Rajya (Tribal State) was a type of tribe and clan structure of aristocratic republics in ancient India.

-Definition
+Etymology

-The word gaṇa (/ˈgʌnə/; Sanskrit: गण) in Sanskrit and Pali means tribe.
+The word gaṇa (/ˈgʌnə/; Sanskrit: गण) in Sanskrit and Pali means group or community.
 It can also be used to refer to a body of attendants and can refer to any assemblage or association of men formed for the attainment of the same aims, denotes the gathering of a given community.
 The word sangha in Sanskrit means association, assembly, company or community.
 For instance, in Buddhism, sangha refers to the monastic community of bhikkhus (monks) and bhikkhunis (nuns).

 The phrase gana sangha can be translated as (rule by) tribal assembly.
-In ancient Buddhist texts like the Anguttara Nikaya which make frequent reference to the great states in ancient India, the texts often use the phrase to refer a type of oligarchical rule, contrast to monarchy (साम्राज्य saamarajya in Sanskrit).
+In ancient Buddhist texts like the Anguttara Nikaya which make frequent reference to the great states in ancient India, the texts often use the phrase to refer a type of aristocratic rule, contrast to monarchy (साम्राज्य samarajya in Sanskrit).

-Among the Mahajanapadas, the sixteen great states in ancient India, two followed the gana sangha rule: Vajji and Mallakas.
+Among the mahajanapadas, the sixteen great states in ancient India, two followed the gana sangha rule: Vajji and Mallakas.
 Many smaller states and tribes near these great states also had the gana sangha form of government, such as the Koliyas, and the Shakyas, the small tribal state which Gautama Buddha was born to.

 The gana sanghas were generally located in the periphery of the major ancient Indian states, both geographically and culturally, and tend to occupy the higher ground near the Himalayas.
 The gana sanghas of Vajji, Malla, Koliya, and Shakya mentioned above all situated at the foothills of Himalayas, near eastern Uttar Pradesh, Bihar, Terai region of Nepal.
 In contrast, the states which followed a monarchical government (saamarajya) were generally located in the flood plains of the Ganges.

 Institution

-According to the Buddhist sources, key characteristics of the gana sangha seem to include a monarch (raja), and a deliberative assembly (sangha).
-Elected by the gana sangha, the monarch apparently always belonged to a family of the noble class of Kshatriya Varna.
-The monarch coordinated his activities with the assembly; in some states, he did so with a council of other nobles.
+According to the Buddhist sources, key characteristics of the gana sangha seem to include a gana mukhya (chief), and a deliberative assembly (sangha).
+Elected by the gana sangha, the chief apparently always belonged to a family of the noble class of Kshatriya Varna.
+The chief coordinated his activities with the assembly; in some states, he did so with a council of other nobles.
 The assembly met regularly, and would discuss all major state decisions.
 This body also had full financial, administrative, and judicial authority.
 Other officers, who rarely receive any mention, obeyed the decisions of the assembly.

 The general make-up of the gana sanghas was either that of a single clan (e.g. Shakya), or a confederacy of clans (e.g. Vajji).
 Most of the gana sanghas are aristocratic in nature: For instance, the Licchavis, the ruling clan of Vajji, had a primary governing body of 7,077 rajas, the heads of the most important families.
 On the other hand, the smaller state of Shakyas and Koliyas, during the period around Gautama Buddha, had the assembly open to all men, rich and poor.